organizachon/Jacobi-Method/README.md

-# Jacobi-Method
+# Gauss-Jacobi Method

 ## About

-Jacobi Method is a Linear Algebra application that implements the iterative Jacobi method algorithm.
+Gauss-Jacobi Method is a Linear Algebra application that implements the iterative Gauss-Jacobi method algorithm.

 ## Technologies